czue/pegasus-docs/customizations.md

 These will be used in the UI (e.g. page titles and social `<meta>` tags), and in generated absolute urls.

+## Personalize your landing page

+Pegasus ships with a stub landing page, however most projects will want to highly customize their landing page.
+Unless you are planning on building a marketing site on a different platform, this is likely one of the first things you'll do.

+To modify the default landing page, simply edit the `./apps/web/templates/web/landing_page.html` file.

+You can make any customizations you like.

 ## Styles

 **Customizing styles requires setting up the [front-end build](/front-end).**